AmritSd/AmritSd/README.md

 <br>
 <br>
-⚡ What is spiderman's day job?
-Web developer
+⚡ What is spiderman's day job? <br>Web development